rithik-sandron/zro.earth/_posts/dev/java-part-3.md

 heroes.ensureCapacity(50);
 ```

-- Not thread safe (unsynchronized).
+- Not thread safe (unsynchronised).
 - Allows null as an element.
 - size, isEmpty, get, set, iterator, and listIterator operations runs in constant.